Lindurion/closure-pro-build/README.md

 - In all compiled JS, you typically want to access properties as `foo.bar` (NOT `foo['bar']`), since these symbols will be obfuscated in the compiled output (so the quoted string lookup would fail).
 - The only possible exception to this is when interacting with JS that is compiled separately (or listed in `dontCompileInputFiles`) from your compiled JS, where you should do one of two things:
   1. Always use quoted strings to access these properties (<i>e.g.</i> `window['foo']['bar']`).
-  2. Use an [externs file](http://developers.google.com/closure/compiler/docs/api-tutorial3#externs) to tell the Closure JS Compiler that certain symbols will be provided externally (so they shouldn't ever be renamed).
+  2. Use an [externs file](http://developers.google.com/closure/compiler/docs/api-tutorial3#externs) via `jsExterns` project option to tell the Closure JS Compiler that certain symbols will be provided externally (so they shouldn't ever be renamed).
 In that case `foo.bar` access is fine, since the compiler will know not to rename those symbols.
-(Not yet supported by closure-pro-build, but support should be easy to add for this).

 Planned Features